-The Accords have contained a variety of fishery regulations including: (1) size limits for recreational and commercial fisheries; (2) daily and annual catch limits for recreational anglers; (3) gear restrictions for recreational and commercial fisheries; and (4) the allowance of target sturgeon seasons in the commercial fishery.
+The Accords have contained a variety of fishery regulations including: (1) size limits for recreational and commercial fisheries; (2) daily and annual catch limits for recreational anglers; (3) gear restrictions for recreational and commercial fisheries; (4) the allowance of target sturgeon seasons in the commercial fishery; and (5) protective measures for adult-size sturgeon.

 One aspect of most of the agreements through 2009 was the adoption of a three-year average harvestable number of sturgeon designed to reduce the risk of fishery impacts exceeding what is deemed sustainable.
 The harvestable number has been allocated 80% for recreational fisheries and 20% for commercial fisheries since implementation of the first Accord in 1997.

 The tenets of the Accords also allowed for modifications if new information suggested that a change was warranted.
 Since adoption of the first sturgeon Accord, additional management actions have been necessary.
-Abundance did not increase as expected during the first two years of the first Accord, and based on this new information, the annual harvestable number was reduced from 67,300 to 50,000 fish for 1999 fisheries.
+Abundance of legal-size fish did not increase as expected during the first two years of the first Accord, and based on this new information, the annual harvestable number was reduced from 67,300 to 50,000 fish for 1999 fisheries.